Brawny pickups and SUVs main attractions at Detroit auto show | The Japan Times

 The Michigan-designed Avalon will arrive in showrooms in late spring.

-Ford Motor Co. is making a special edition Mustang to commemorate the 50th anniversary of “Bullitt,” whose unforgettable car chase scene helped turn the sports car into an icon.
+Ford Motor Co. is making a special edition Mustang to commemorate the 50th anniversary of the film “Bullitt,” whose unforgettable car chase scene helped turn the sports car into an icon.

-The 2019 Mustang Bullitt — due out this summer — will have an upgraded 5.0-liter V8 engine that puts out 475 horsepower.
-It has a top speed of 163 mph (262 kph) and a manual transmission with a white cue-ball shift knob.
+The 2019 Mustang Bullitt — due out this summer — will have an upgraded 5.0-liter V-8 engine that puts out 475 horsepower.
+It has a top speed of 262 kph and a manual transmission with a white cue-ball shift knob.
 It’s available in dark highland green, the color “Bullitt” made famous, as well as black.

 Molly McQueen — granddaughter of “Bullitt” star Steve McQueen — introduced the 2019 Mustang Bullitt on Sunday at the Detroit auto show.
 It’s the first Ford has produced since 2008.
 Ford didn’t reveal the cost.